 Landmine Squat

-The landmine squat is another effective variation on the regular barbell back squat.
+The landmine squat is another effective squat variation.
 It’s similar to the front squat in the sense that the weight is in front of you, but some people find the landmine squat more comfortable than resting a barbell across your shoulders.

 A landmine attachment is relatively cheap and extrenely versatile, so it’s worth getting hold of one if you’re training at home rather than a commercial gym.